A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Asymptotic Power

+which is a Lindeberg-type condition that guarantees asymptotic normality of the test statistic, as established in Theorem \ref{thm:power_divK}. \end{rem}

-\begin{rem} Theorem \ref{thm:power_divK} implies that when $K<n$ and $\lambda = 0$ (i.e., without ridge regularization), the local power of our bootstrap AR test is asymptotically equivalent to that of the jackknife AR tests proposed by \cite{crudu2021} and \cite{MS22}.\footnote{\cite{crudu2021} and \cite{MS22} proposed different variance estimators for the jackknife AR statistic.
-Under local alternatives characterized under Assumption \ref{ass:alt_divK}, the two variance estimators are asymptotically equivalent. } On the other hand, simulations in Section \ref{section: monte-carlo-simulation} suggest that our bootstrap AR test with the proposed regularizer in \eqref{eq:lambda} can achieve substantial power improvement over the jackknife AR tests under many instruments. \end{rem}
+\begin{rem} When $d_w = o(\sqrt{n})$, Theorem \ref{thm:power_divK} holds if we replace $\Xi_{\lambda}$ by $P_{\lambda}$ in the definition of $\Psi(\beta_0)$ as the effect of partialling out controls is asymptotically negligible.
+If $K_n < n$ and we set $\lambda = 0$ so that $P_\lambda = P$ (i.e., without ridge regularization), the local power of our test is asymptotically equivalent to that of the jackknife AR tests proposed by \cite{crudu2021} and \cite{MS22}.\footnote{\cite{crudu2021} and \cite{MS22} proposed different variance estimators for the jackknife AR statistic.
+Under local alternatives characterized under Assumption \ref{ass:alt_divK}, the two variance estimators are asymptotically equivalent.}

+In general, the regularizer $\lambda$ can affect the power through $\mu(\beta_0)$, which depends on $P_{\lambda}$ and $K_\lambda$.
+Specifically, following Remark \ref{rem:41}, we note that the alternative $\Delta$ affects the limiting distribution through (1) the non-centrality bias of the test statistic $\widehat Q(\beta_0)$, given by